 Women's Rugby World Cup: England's Red Roses make 13 changes for Samoa match as Marlie Packer captains

-Marlie Packer to captain much-changed Red Roses XV in second Women’s Rugby World Cup match against Samoa in Northampton on Saturday (5pm); wing Jess Breach and centre Megan Jones only players to keep spots from 69-7 thrashing of USA last week as head coach John Mitchell rotates
+Marlie Packer to captain much-changed Red Roses XV against Samoa in Northampton on Saturday (5pm) in place of injured Zoe Aldcroft; wing Jess Breach and centre Megan Jones only players to keep spots from 69-7 thrashing of USA last week as head coach John Mitchell rotates

 England's Red Roses have made 13 changes for their second Women's World Cup match against Samoa on Saturday as head coach John Mitchell looks to give his squad valuable game time.